 The best credit card for a 660 credit score is the Capital One Platinum Credit Card, which has a $0 annual fee and $0 foreign transaction fees.
-After you make your first 5 payments on time, you could also get upgraded to a higher credit line ($300+ to start).
+After you make your first 6 months, you could also get upgraded to a higher credit line.
 The Capital One Platinum Credit Card does not offer rewards, but it can help you build credit for free.

 The best credit card for a 660 credit score is one that charges no or low fees.
 Credit cards for fair credit don’t have the best interest rates.
 So, try to pay your bill in full and on time every month.
 Doing so, along with keeping your credit utilization low, should eventually get your score in the good range.
 Before you apply for a card, you may be able to check for pre approval to test the waters.
 If you’re pre approved, you’re not guaranteed approval but your odds are about as high as they can be.